linolayani/linoleparquet.github.io/content/posts/ckad-tip-ensure-your-deployment-with-a-temporary-container/index.md

 We ran a pod called tmp with the following options:

 - `--image nginx`
-  The pod’s image.
-Here we use `nginx` be we could use whatever image which has curl installed.
+  Pod image to run.
+We use `nginx` here, but any image containing curl will do the trick.
 - `--rm`
-  This options delete the pod after it exit.
-This option is the reason why the pod is temporary.
+  Delete the pod after it exit.
+This is the reason why the pod is temporary.
 - `-i`
   This option keep stdin open on the container in the pod.
 - `--restart=Never`
-  The `RestartPolicy` of the pod: we specify `Never`.
-Meaning that wheter the pod success of fail, the pod get deleted at the end.
+  `RestartPolicy` of the pod: we specify `Never`.
+Meaning that wheter the pod successed of failed, it get deleted at the end.
-  It’s not mandatory, but highly recommended: If you don’t set the `RestartPolicy` to `Never` and make a mistake on your command, the pod will exit with an error and restart.
-Until he reach the `CrashLoopBackOff` state, and you will have to delete it manually.
+  It’s not mandatory, but highly recommended: If `RestartPolicy` isn't set to `Never` it will be set to his default value, `Always`.
+If there is a mistake on your command, like a silly typo, the pod will restart until he reach the `CrashLoopBackOff` state, and you will have to delete it manually, making you loose precious seconds.
 - `-- curl 'nginx:80'`
-  The argument you pass to the nginx container.
+  Argument passed to the container.
-  We call the curl binairy, and specify the service and the port we want to reach.
+  We call the curl binairy, specifying the service and the port we want to reach.
   Here I rely on [Kubernetes DNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) to reach the nginx service.
-But we can put the IP address instead.
+Another option is to write the IP address directly.
-  To get the IP adress of a service, simply type `kubectl get svc`.
+  To get the IP adress of a service, type `kubectl get svc`.
 In my case the IP adress is`172.17.0.4` so the command become `curl '172.17.0.4:80';`
   To get the IP address of a pod, type `kubectl get pods -o wide`

 ---